Online shopping changing general merchandise retail

 Leverage

 Advantage now comes from controlling the full commerce loop: discovery, trust, assortment, fulfillment, and monetization.
-The strongest players combine traffic, data, inventory density, and delivery reliability.
-First-party data is becoming more valuable because it powers personalization, forecasting, retail media, and AI-assisted recommendations.
+The strongest players combine traffic, first-party data, inventory density, and delivery reliability.
 Physical stores still matter when they reduce last-mile cost, support returns, and improve immediacy.
-The newest leverage point is AI-mediated intent capture: whoever influences the assistant, the ranking, or the recommendation layer can shape demand before the shopper reaches a retailer’s website.
-Control over product feeds, identity linking, and checkout permissions is now a source of bargaining power.
+The newest leverage point is AI-mediated intent capture: whoever influences the assistant, ranking, or recommendation layer can shape demand before the shopper reaches a retailer’s website.
+Control over product feeds, identity linking, catalog quality, and inventory accuracy is now a source of bargaining power.
+Retailers that expose clean inventory and pricing data across channels gain an edge because digital convenience is now a core battleground even in value-oriented general merchandise.
+Cross-service identity graphs, such as linking shopping to media behavior, are becoming a new personalization asset.
+A further advantage is emerging in interface control: retailers that can separate discovery from checkout without losing the customer can monetize routing, not just transactions.

 Constraints